youcef0districts/TEST/White paper Markdown.md

 ## Transactions And blocks

- Transactions on the 3DCoin blockchain are specified to be unalterable and instantanious.
+ Transactions on the 3DCoin blockchain are specified to be unalterable and instantaneous.
 The parsed script of each transaction and the API parameters determines how the transaction will be redeemed.

  Transactions can be used to facilitate any transfer (or store) of value, as is in token distributions, online betting game systems or a simple payment for your morning cup of coffee.
-They are also used for the management of the 3D world objects and the DAPPs throught scrtipted Tokens.
+They are also used for the management of the 3D world objects and the DAPPs through scripted Tokens.

  Path in the system : When a transaction is broadcasted on the network, the new masternode architecture is set up to enable instant validation.
 It does this by rapidly relaying the transaction to other nodes.
 Each node will then broadcast a signed vote, which when reaching a majority, will confirm the transaction in the network Status system then place it in the The real time outputs list, rendering it spendable (UTXO), even before the Mining of the block to which it will belong with the rest of the list.